buk7456/FreeTX/doc/trim_setup.md

 - F-mode: Applies independent trim settings for each flight mode.
 - Off:    Trim is disabled globally for this axis, for example when we do not want trim on the throttle.

-The step setting determines how fast and how fine the trims move.
-Available options are Coarse, Medium, Fine.
+The Step setting determines how fast and how fine the trims move.
+Available options are Coarse, Medium, and Fine.